xavierzanqueta322/xavierzanqueta322/README.md

 ## Hi there 👋
+my name is kariny xavier im a student in culto a ciencia

 **xavierzanqueta322/xavierzanqueta322** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.